MichaelCurrin/code-cookbook/recipes/format-and-lint/editor-config.md

 ## Samples

-These are separate but can combined if they make sense for one project.
+Pick from some of these sample files and add as `.editorconfig` in your project.
+Some are smaller pieces that can be combined as you mix languages.

 ### Own